Scilab-RL/Scilab-RL/docs/wiki/Pycharm.md

 1. Click on `Add Configuration ...` ![image](uploads/2d225962e7792a85a63bc5977a7e363b/image.png)
 2. Add a new Python configuration with the `+` on the top left.
 3. Specify your script path, e.g. `/home/USER/PycharmProjects/Scilab-RL/src/main.py`
-> :warning: relative paths and dynamic path creation like `$(whoami)` don't work in the Pycharm run/debug config.
+> ⚠️ relative paths and dynamic path creation like `$(whoami)` don't work in the Pycharm run/debug config.
 You have to use the full paths!
 3. Specify your parameters, e.g. `env=Blocks-o1-gripper_random-v1
 algorithm=sac`
 4. Specify the user environment variables.
 These are the variables that you set with `./set_paths.sh`.
 It could look like this: